ajakaja/ajakaja.github.io/_posts/2018-11-01-summations.md

 where $$S(n)$$ is a function giving the n'th partial sum of the series, and $$S(\infty)$$ is what happens you formally extend $$S(n)$$ to take a limit at $$n \ra \infty$$.
 The $$O(\infty)$$ part means "something on the order of infinity".

-(Technically we're talking about the [analytic continuation](https://en.wikipedia.org/wiki/Analytic_continuation) of $$S(n)$$ to $$+\infty$$.)

-Point is, that $$O(\infty)$$ bit is in there, but doesn't necessarily disrupt arithmetic on the finite part, which is why algebraic manipulations still seem to work.
+That $$O(\infty)$$ bit is in there, but doesn't necessarily disrupt arithmetic on the finite part, which is why algebraic manipulations still seem to work.
 And it's true that this series is always found to have the finite part $$-\frac{1}{12}$$, if you stick to a certain type of 'valid' manipulations.
-(Well, there may be other kinds of summation techniques that I don't know about that get different results.
+(Well, there may be other kinds of summation techniques that get different results.
 But this value is not just randomly one among many associated with this summation; you can get this same answer in different ways.)
 {: .indent}

 In fact, if you just graph the partial sums $$S(n)$$, the curve which approximates this [apparently](https://en.wikipedia.org/wiki/1_%2B_2_%2B_3_%2B_4_%2B_%E2%8B%AF) intercepts the $$y$$ axis at $$(0, -\frac{1}{12}$$).